akos-sereg/uConfig/Readme.md

   - Install swagger
   - End to end tests for Web API
   - rename all "uconfig" to "uconfy"
+- security
+  - jwt token secret to be read from config
+  - mysql connection string to be read from environment variables
+  - check what happens if jwt validation fails

 ## Use cases